The flea-markets London fashion editors love

 Located in the cobbled courtyard of St Marylebone Parish Church, markets don't get much more quaint and well-mannered than Cabbages & Frocks.
 That's not to say there aren't wonderful gems to discover with a strong offering of contemporary jewellery and independent designer clothing.
 There are vintage pieces too – worth hunting out.
 Plenty of snacks and food stalls make this the ideal spot for a lazy Saturday mooch.

 The Cabbage and Frocks market is currently closed due to construction work – check the website for a reopening date.Read more ...

 Buying vintage is one of the most sustainable ways to update your wardrobe, means you won't end up in the same outfit as anyone else and can be even cheaper than the high street.
 If these brilliant reasons to shop pre-loved don't convince you then maybe a visit to Hackney Flea Market will.
 As well as rails of well-chosen retro finds there's mid-century furniture, records and art to tempt.

-Held every few months, this is one for serious collectors and dedicated fans of vintage treasures, with stall holders each having their own specialism.
-Looking for a vintage Ossie Clark maxi dress or a Chanel boucle jacket?
-Then this is the place.
-Expect to pay investment piece prices, but there are still some bargains to be had among the less rare finds.Read more ...
+Held every few months, this is one for serious collectors and dedicated fans of vintage treasures, with stall-holders each having their own specialism.
+Looking for a vintage Ossie Clark maxidress or a Chanel bouclé jacket?
+This is the place.
+Expect to pay investment-piece prices, but there are still some bargains to be had among the less rare finds.Read more ...